overturetool/overturetool.github.io/download/examples/VDMSL/ProgLangSL/index.md

 ---

 ## ProgLangSL
-Author: ernhard K. Aichernig and Andreas Kerschbaumer
+Author: Bernhard K. Aichernig and Andreas Kerschbaumer

 This example is made by Bernhard K. Aichernig and Andreas Kerschbaumer